codeninja-404/pixel_pulse/README.md

 yarn start
 ```

-The server will be running on [http://localhost:5000](http://localhost:5000) by default.
+The server will be running on [http://localhost:3000](http://localhost:3000).

 ### Install Client Dependencies